-Hawaii skydiving crash victims included young couple, sailor
+Hawaii skydiving crash victims remembered by friends, family

 The Honolulu Medical Examiner’s office hasn’t identified Williamson.
 But his family provided Honolulu police with Williamson’s name and date of birth, and the police confirmed he was on the flight, Mendenhall said.

-Associated Press writers Rachel D’Oro in Anchorage, Alaska, Colleen Slevin in Denver and AP Researcher Rhonda Shafner in New York contributed to this report.
+Associated Press writers Rachel D’Oro and Mark Thiessen in Anchorage, Alaska, Colleen Slevin in Denver and AP Researcher Rhonda Shafner in New York contributed to this report.